Keyboard shortcuts

 RustAPI is database-agnostic, but SQLx is the recommended driver due to its async-first design and compile-time query verification.

-This recipe shows how to integrate PostgreSQL/MySQL/SQLite using a global connection pool.
+This recipe shows how to integrate PostgreSQL/MySQL/SQLite using a global connection pool with best practices for production.

 Dependencies